Campaign of the Month: October 2017

 Because of this rule, disparaging or insulting statements or demonstrations always need to be veiled from observers.
 Within the Invictus, it is best if one can completely humiliate one’s enemies without ever failing to show common courtesy.

 All but the most uneducated Kindred within the Invictus knows how to address their fellow covenant members.
-Non-members of the Invictus must succeed on an Intelligence + (Politics or Socialize) roll, with every success revealing one of the Unconquered’s relevant titles.
+Non-members of the Invictus can make an Intelligence + (Politics or Socialize) roll, with every success revealing one of the Unconquered’s relevant titles.

 John Harley Matheson